mite404/tap-bpm/docs/PRD.md

 ## STRETCH GOALS

-- Displays 1/2 time & double double time of currently calculated BPM
-- List of recently calculated BPMS (click to copy to clipboard)
 - Window flashes on tap and/or when clock moving forward @ BPM speed
 - Actions:
   - Reset (could this be a hotkey?
 CMD + R / CMD + SPACE)